 Christmas crackers are traditional decoration for the Christmas meal, served in the afternoon on Christmas Day.

-Let’s get to the Christmas around the world lesson plans and activities!
+Now that we’ve covered family tradition for Christmas, let’s get to the Christmas around the world lesson plans and activities!

 Affiliate links are used on this site.
 As an Amazon Associate I earn from qualifying purchases.